 - California State Railroad Museum, the best railroad museum in North America, is located in the Old Sacramento State Historic Park.

 Map of Things to Do in Sacramento

 Sports in Sacramento

 If you’re a big sports fan, you’ll probably want to know about options for enjoying sports after moving to Sacramento.
 The city has just one major league team, the Sacramento Kings (NBA), who play at Golden 1 Center.
-The Sacramento Republic FC soccer team plays at Papa Murphy’s Park and the Sacramento River Cats play basketball at the Sutter Health Park.
+The Sacramento Republic FC soccer team plays at Papa Murphy’s Park and the Sacramento River Cats play baseball at the Sutter Health Park.